mobidic/Captain-ACHAB/README.md

 - **Mode of inheritance** : Multiples sheets are created depending on assumed mode of inheritance (Autosomal recessive, Autosomal Dominant, Compound Heterozygous, de novo with the --trio option).

 - **Selection of gene panels** : --candidates option create a specific sheet with your genes of interests.

+- **Hyperlinks to MobiDetails** : Variants URL links can be opened on [MobiDetails](https://mobidetails.iurc.montp.inserm.fr/MD/).

 - **CNV implementation** : --cnvGeneList option let you add CNV list from your CNV caller into Captain Achab.
 We recommand to use [MoLLuDiC](https://github.com/mobidic/MoLLuDiC/) or [MobiCNV](https://github.com/mobidic/MobiDL) for CNV calling with a output ready for Captain Achab.
 ![CNV](img/cnv-achab.png)